Skip to content

 While there’s no simple litmus test to see if your work is ready, here are some things you can do.
 The more of these boxes you can check, the more confident you can feel that your work is ready for a line edit.

-Personally, I tend to complete two or three drafts, get beta readers and implement their feedback in another draft, then hire an editor.
+Personally, I tend to complete two or three drafts, get beta readers, and implement their feedback in another draft or two before I consider hiring any kind of editor.

 What if I thought my work was ready, but there were plot holes I didn’t notice?

-If I notice any plot holes or other large-scale problems while editing, I’ll let you know.
+If I notice any plot holes or other large-scale problems while doing the readiness assessment, I’ll let you know.
 After all, writers have got to have each others’ backs!

 Ultimately, however, I’m not a developmental editor and I can’t offer structural feedback greater than a beta reader could.
 You’re responsible for ensuring your work is ready for line editing.

-What can I do to help facilitate high-quality edits?
+What can I do to help make sure the edits are the highest quality possible?

 Smooth out any issues you can see on your end first.
 After all, there’s no sense in paying me to catch issues you could fixed yourself!